scenerystack/community/docs/reference/api/alpenglow/ParallelContext.md

 # ParallelContext

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/parallel/ParallelContext.ts](https://github.com/phetsims/alpenglow/blob/main/js/parallel/ParallelContext.ts) for the most up-to-date information.

 ## Overview

 Contains all the data/methods needed by a kernel to run in parallel.
 Passed to the kernel execution function, so that